 All of the okonomiyaki are cooked on a hot plate in the middle of the table, either by you or a staff member.
-Top them with Kewpie mayo, okonomiyaki sauce, dried seaweed and bonito flakes at will, or add cheese for an extra $3.
+Top them with Kewpie mayo, okonomiyaki sauce, dried seaweed and bonito flakes at will, or add cheese.
 The menu also includes sushi, salads, fried chicken, donburi, gyoza and yakitori.

 Everything’s available à la carte, but there are also two all-you-can-eat options.
-The $49 menu features every style of okonomiyaki, while $59 gets you additional meat and seafood cooked on the teppanyaki grill, like Wagyu, Kurobuta pork belly and lobster tails.
+One features every style of okonomiyaki, while the other gets you additional meat and seafood cooked on the teppanyaki grill, like Wagyu, Kurobuta pork belly and lobster tails.

 Japanese beers are on offer, including a green matcha-flavoured beer produced just for Dohtonbori.
 There's also a concise line-up of Japanese-influenced cocktails.